Represents a SQL table in an abstract way. Columns are stored as ColumnDefinition in the columns attribute.

 # File rails/activerecord/lib/active_record/connection_adapters/abstract/schema_definitions.rb, line 230 def initialize(base) @columns = [] @base = base end

-Returns a ColumnDefinition for the column with name name
+Returns a ColumnDefinition for the column with name name.

 Source: show